GrumpyCockatiel/ConSim-API/README.md

 The output is the board image for now which is simple a PNG however JPEG with a quality level will be added as well as BASE64 wrapped in JSON.

+You can try out a [random board](https://rayrpg.com/api/RandomBoard/) albeit with less options set.

 ### The ConSim API

 The API base URL is: